verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/System_Design_Tools/varnish.md

 5. Anything behnind Varnish is back-end and anything before Varnish is called front-end.
 6. To support HTTPS, you can use an Nginx before Varnish as a reverse proxy and use it as a TLS terminator.
 Or we can use a Caddy Web server.
 7. Varnish does not support HTTPS backend in the open source but it has a paid feature that supports HTTPS backends.

+## Varnish Pros
+1. Cache and prefetching documents work naturally (Developer responsible for caching in other caching systems like Redis).
+This can be a double-edged sword.
+That's why people prefer Redis, I want to cache stuff and invalidate cache my way.
+2. Resolves the DNS hostnames in the response content.
+It remembers the DNS's IP address.
+3. Rewrite scripts to optimize code.
+Like writing a JavaScript in an optimal way to give the same output.
+4. Load balancing.
+Only supports HTTP.
+5. Backend connection pooling.
+Varnish plus supports SSL.